Moduli space of planar polygonal linkage: a combinatorial description: The dual complex . Surgery on the permutohedron

 \begin{Ex} Let $L$ be as in Example \ref{ExPErmuto}.
 The above described surgery leaves the permutohedron as it is.
-That is, all the faces of $\Pi_{n-1}$ survive on the third step of the surgery algorithm, and nothing is added on the fourth step.
+That is, all the faces of $\ \Pi_{n-1}$ survive on the second step of the surgery algorithm, and nothing is added on the third step.

 Important is that the "long" edge is the last one.
 Otherwise we would get another surgery, but, of course, an isomorphic combinatorics. \end{Ex}